Overview of the Cooperative Ecosystem Studies Units Network

 Why is the CESU Network necessary?

 Many of the elements of a CESU and the CESU Network currently exist in other organizations.
-However, there is no multi-agency, multi-partner, broadly interdisciplinary, and ecosystem-oriented system currently providing scientific research, technical assistance, and education to federal resource managers.
+However, there is no other multi-agency, multi-partner, broadly interdisciplinary, and ecosystem-oriented system that provides scientific research, technical assistance, and education to federal resource managers.
 The CESU Network complements existing federal research programs and is an innovation in the delivery of federal science and assistance to support the broad and complex problems associated with resource management in the 21st century.

 Is there a lead Federal Agency of the National CESU Network?